WhatsApp is a messaging app for smartphones created in 2009 by two former Yahoo employees, Brian Acton and Jan Koum.

 Looking at WhatsApp demographics by social class, again we see WhatsApp usage has increased across the board.
 While we see higher proportions of users among the wealthier echelons of Indian society, the most significant rise in usage came from those classed as ‘lower income’.
 Between 2017 and 2018, usage increased six-fold in this bracket.
 Middle class usage more than doubled in this time also.

 Indian WhatsApp user by social class

-By age, the story is relatively predictable, with the younger demographics where usage is higher both seeing an increase of roughly two-thirds.
+By age, the story is relatively predictable, with younger WhatsApp demographics, where usage is higher, both seeing an increase of roughly two-thirds.
 While growth in percentage terms is in fact stronger for older demographics, they remain some way behind overall.

 Indian WhatsApp usage by age

 A demographic breakdown (drawn from We Are Social WhatsApp statistics) once again shows the 18-35 demographic dominant, accounting for 55% of users.
 This data is broken down by users who are older or younger than this key demographic.
 Interestingly, it shows that while the over 35s account for more than pre-adult teenagers, the 13-17 demographic should not be underestimated.